kushagrabansal/Predicting_Credit_Card_Approvals/README.md

 # Predicting_Credit_Card_Approvals
 ML project .
-Logistic regression model trains on a data set of credit card approval in order to predict for a new data point whether it can be approved or not .
+An automatic credit card approval predictor using machine learning techniques .
+Used logistic regression to calculate the likelihood of determining whether applicants are considered "good" or "bad" credit applicants to obtain a credit card.